-The Department is focused on creating environments to increase Aboriginal participation in organised sport and recreation as athletes, coaches, officials and administrators – from grass-roots programs through to elite competition.
+The department is focused on creating environments to increase Aboriginal participation in organised sport and active recreation as athletes, coaches, officials and administrators from grassroots programs through to elite competition.

-You can also stay up-to-date with all the Aboriginal sport and recreation activities happening throughout WA by reading the latest edition of The Chronicle, or by contacting one of the Aboriginal Sport Development Officers.
+You can also stay up-to-date with all the Aboriginal sport and recreation activities happening throughout WA by reading the latest edition of The Chronicle, or by contacting the Inclusion Team.

 This partnership delivers shared skills, knowledge, mentoring, funding and resources to communities across the Great Southern region.
 It provides staff with training and development, building community capacity and sustainable services in regional communities.